mabrobotics/MD80-x-CANdle-Documentation/GettingStarted/GettingStarted.md

 1. **Safety Limits**: Familiarize yourself with the [safety limits](md_safety) section in this document.
 Keep safety limits low during development, and only increase them once you are confident in your understanding and control of the system.

-1. **Electrical Safety**: Though our systems are designed to work with safe voltages it is adviced to be cautious and not touch powered on systems as well as watch out for any shorts which might cause an explosion at high currents present in the devices.
+1. **Electrical Safety**: Though our systems are designed to work with safe voltages it is advised to be cautious and not touch powered on systems as well as watch out for any shorts which might cause an explosion at high currents present in the devices.

 1. **Power Supply Recommendations**: Choose power supply sources that can operate in two quadrants.
 These supplies should be capable of both supplying and dissipating energy from the motor when it functions as a generator.
 Avoid using older transformer-based power supplies, as they may block current, leading to dangerous overvoltage events.
 SMPS power supplies are ideal.